Supeernov-a/Plant-Energy---Tensor-Flow---Neural-Network-/README.md

 # plant-energy
 Cycle Power Plant Project using Tensor Flow

-Regression model to predict the Electrical Energy
+Regression model using a neural network to predict a numerical variable, Electrical Energy.

-edited